mmesiti/cr-documentation/content/tools.md

 - A great guide to README files: [MakeaREADME](https://www.makeareadme.com/)

 We will have a closer look at this in the {ref}`writing-readme-files` episode.

+{nitpick}`Talking about READMEs: they are possibly the most AI-Friendly documentation format (you can just copy&paste the whole README in the context window of the LLM of your choice)`

 ---